 Focus mode, or L-mode, is the part of our thinking that is verbal, analytical, symbolic, abstract, or temporal.
 These things are often described as rational, digital, logical, or linear.
 This kind of thinking comes about when we are focused on something and actively working on it.
 It is often systematic and repetitive.
 Focus mode loves this repetitiveness, so it can be hard to break out of this form of thought.

-Diffuse mode, or R-mode, on the other hand, comes up when dealing with tasks that are non-verbal, sythetic, concrete, anagogic, and holistic, allowing your brain to work in a way that is non-rational, spatial, intuitive, and non-linear.
+Diffuse mode, or R-mode, on the other hand, occurs when dealing with tasks that are non-verbal, synthetic, concrete, anagogic, and holistic, allowing your brain to work in a way that is non-rational, spatial, intuitive, and non-linear.
 That is where creative thinking comes from, and most artists work in this realm.
 Diffuse mode is where your brain does pattern matching.
 Charles Darwin said, “I must fully admit that [intelligence] is of subordinated importance, in an extreme degree, to that blind implies strictly called an instinct.”
 This mode of thinking was what kept your ancestors from being eaten by tigers in the jungle because it would notice the orange and black stripes against the leaves.
-This is the way we want to do most of our thinking - so that we’re sharp witted and creative.
+This is the way we want to do most of our thinking – so we’re sharp-witted and creative.

 Nurturing Diffuse mode

 Here are a few ways that you can enhance and increase your time thinking in diffuse mode.